Reliability-Latency-Rate Tradeoff in Low-Latency Communications with Finite-Blocklength Coding: Reliability-latency-rate tradeoff in the finite blocklength regime

 \item the high-SNR slope of the normalized EC for the FBL-SISO system in the Nakagami-$m$ fading channel with $m\in[0.5,+\infty)$ is given by

 \end{itemize}

-\begin{IEEEproof} \RV{See Appendix D.} \end{IEEEproof}
+\begin{IEEEproof} See Appendix D. \end{IEEEproof}

-In \RV{Theorem 5}, we obtain the value of $s_{\infty}$ in the FBL-SISO system with the AWGN and Nakagami-$m$ fading channels.
+In Theorem 5, we derive the value of $s_{\infty}$ for the FBL-SISO system over AWGN and Nakagami-$m$ fading channels.
 We can compare this result with the well-known multiplexing gain \cite{Zheng2003}.
-Multiplexing gain is defined as the ratio of \RV{the} maximum coding rate to $\log_2 \gamma$ \RV{as} $\gamma\to+\infty$, which is equal to 1 for the SISO system.
-The definition of multiplexing gain does not include the influence of latency requirements.
-As we mentioned in Section II-B, $\varrho=\theta N$ indicates the constraint of DVP, which is one of the key performance indicators of QoS.
-A larger $\theta N$ indicates a stricter QoS constraint according to Eq. \eqref{tt0001}.
-Thus, $s_{\infty}$ can be seen as the revised multiplexing gain, which takes the requirements of DVP into account.
-Since $s_{\infty}$ considers the gain under the QoS constraint, it should \RV{not be} larger than the multiplexing gain, \RV{as} validated in \RV{Theorem 5}.
+Multiplexing gain is defined as the ratio of the maximum coding rate to $\log_2 \gamma$ as $\gamma\to+\infty$, which is equal to 1 for the SISO system.
+However, the definition of multiplexing gain does not account for latency requirements.
+As we mentioned in Section II-B, $\varrho=\theta N$ represents the constraint imposed by DVP, which is one of the key performance indicators of QoS.
+A larger $\theta N$ indicates a stricter QoS constraint, as outlined in Eq. \eqref{tt0001}.
+Consequently, $s_{\infty}$ can be interpreted as a revised multiplexing gain, which takes the requirements of DVP into account.
+Since $s_{\infty}$ considers the gain under the QoS constraint, it can not be larger than the multiplexing gain, as validated in Theorem 5.

-\RV{The} results in \RV{Theorem 5 show} that with a small $\theta N$, $s_{\infty}$ of the fading channel is independent of the statistical constraints, which is consistent with the analysis in \cite{rayleigh1} for the infinite-blocklength case in the Rayleigh fading channel.
-This result indicates that if the requirement of DVP is loose, it does not influence the \RV{rate of increase of} the QoS-constrained throughput. \RV{Furthermore}, we find that $s_{\infty}$ of the fading channel can be smaller than 1, which is also consistent with the common \RV{understanding} that the randomness of the fading channel has a negative influence on the QoS-constrained throughput of queueing systems.
+The results in Theorem 5 demonstrate that for small values of $\theta N$, $s_{\infty}$ of the fading channel is independent of QoS constraints, which aligns with the analysis in \cite{rayleigh1} for the infinite-blocklength case in the Rayleigh fading channel.
+This result indicates that when the requirement of DVP is loose, it does not influence the increasing rate of the QoS-constrained throughput.
+Moreover, we find that $s_{\infty}$ of the fading channel can be smaller than 1, which is also consistent with the common understanding that the randomness of fading has a negative influence on the QoS-constrained throughput in queueing systems.

-Based on \RV{Theorem 5}, we can obtain $s_{\infty}$ for many common cases.
+Based on Theorem 5, we can obtain $s_{\infty}$ for several common cases.
 In Corollary 1, we present the $s_{\infty}$ of Rayleigh fading channels with and without frequency or spatial diversity.